 It’s taken some time, and a lot of conversations to “crack the nut”.
 For example, in North America my peers are used to seeking donations.
 It’s only when they see the impact and numbers attributable to shared value activities that they take an interest.
 Several have taken up the challenge to explore shared value.

-visit our website On your website, you’ve been quoted as such: “The future of our world depends on the ideas, energy and voice of the group with the most to benefit; and the most to lose; young people.
+On your website, you’ve been quoted as such: “The future of our world depends on the ideas, energy and voice of the group with the most to benefit; and the most to lose; young people.
 Everything else will follow.”
 How can shared value be used to influence the next generation of business and community leaders?

 I routinely have at least one mentee and any point in the year.
 Most have been young entrepreneurs wanting to set up social enterprises.
 I contended that if more companies embrace the notion of shared value, these inspiring young people dedicated to “rocking the world” could find a home, and have an impact much greater than they can on their own in a small social enterprise.